dragosgn/dragosgn/blog/on-titles-and-salaries.md

 Look, a senior is a senior, no matter what.
 She/he doesn't wait for a promotion to do the right thing.
 To behave the right way.

-I hear a lot about salary and titles in software right now.

-Look, a senior is a senior, no matter what.
-She/he doesn't wait for a promotion to do the right thing.
-To behave the right way.

 Professionality, attitude, and living up to certain standards make you a Senior.

 Yes, compensation and titles should reflect contribution.
 It doesn't always happen.
 Sometimes the timing is not right or the budget is not there.